Sugar Creek near Bloomington, IL

 7/10/2003 1360.0 327.0 4.10 4.19 0.000236 0.021

 Description of Channel.--The study reach represents a channelized, straightened river in a suburban environment.
-The streambed material is sand and gravel with scattered small cobbles.
-Tall grasses and sparse small brush line both banks.
+The streambed material is sand and gravel with small scattered cobbles.
+Tall grasses and sparse brush line both banks.
 Appreciable amounts of algae grow in the channel during summer months.
 The channel has moderately steep-sloping banks about 6 ft high.
 The top width varies from 70 ft to 90 ft.
 The channel bed has a flat bottom about 65 ft wide.
 The cross-sectional shape is trapezoidal.
 The channel is straight.

 Floods.--Maximum discharge, 6,600 ft3/s, Dec.
 3, 1982, gage height, 14.02 ft, from floodmark.